-All books selected for the Choose to Read Ohio program must be by Ohio authors as described below.
+All books selected for the Choose to Read Ohio program must be by Ohio authors or illustrators as described below.

 The books selected for any biennial CTRO program must, as a group: